I would like to purchase 2-3 amazon puffers Russell

 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

 These Barbs are not exceptionally difficult to care for provided their water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis.
-At least 20 - 25% of the tank water should be replaced every month.
-It the tank is densely stocked the tank water should be replaced every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, at least 20 to 25% every month.
+It the tank is densely stocked, the tankwater should be replaced every other week.

-The Albino Tiger Barb will swim in all parts of the tank, but prefers to swim in open areas in the middle.
-Since their maximum size is less than 3 inches, a school will need at least a 15 gallon aquarium.
-However because they are very active swimmers it is better to have a tank that is 30 inches long and 30 gallons or more.
+The Albino Tiger Barb will swim in all parts of the tank but prefers to swim in open areas in the middle.
+Since their maximum size is less than 3 inches, a school will need at least a 15-gallon aquarium.
+However, because they are very active swimmers, a tank that is 30 inches long and 30 gallons or more is recommended.
 Provide good filtration and do regular water changes.
 Additionally, the tank should be covered as these fish may jump.

-These fish will do best and are most effectively displayed in tanks which simulate their natural habitat.
-As with most of the barb species they are most at home in well planted aquariums.
-They also need stretches of open swimming areas.
-Along with the plants, a sandy substrate and bog wood will echo their native habitat.
+These fish will do best and are most effectively displayed in tanks that simulate their natural habitat.
+As with most barbs, they are most at home in well-planted aquariums.
+They also need a lot of open swimming areas.
+A well-planted, sandy substrate and bog wood will echo their native habitat.
 An efficient filter and good water movement are needed for the male fishes to develop their coloration.